Greg-2600/github_pull_repos_for_user/README.md

 # GitHub-Pull
-For a given username, pull down all their repositories
+For a given username, pull down all their repositories and store them in ~/projects/

 Usage:
 ./githubPull.sh gregbakerstl